IT222222/IT222222/README.md

 <br />
 Hi,
-I am a passionate full-stack developer working with React and Vue for frontend, and Laravel and Node for backend mainly.
+I am a passionate full-stack developer working with python, django and React.js A motivated and lifelong learner with an aspiration to learn new technology in computer software engineering every day.
+Strong analytical and problem-solving skills drive my interest and passion to love what I do as a Software Engineer.
-As I work as a full-stack developer, I like to dream up entire logic for various requirements and make them be realistic with awesome interfaces.
-I mainly take my efforts to get experience in many fields of web technologies and implement high quality codes.

 ### 📊 Stats